IBM-Bluemix-Docs/ComposeForElasticsearch/connecting-external.md

 ### Creating a connection
 {: #creating-connection-ruby}

-First, you will have to `require` the `elasticsearch` library into your Ruby file.
+First, you have to `require` the `elasticsearch` library into your Ruby file.

 ```ruby
 require 'elasticsearch'
 ```

-Then create a new client by defining a variable and assigning it to the `ElasticSearch::Client` constructor.
+Then, create a new client by defining a variable and assigning it to the `ElasticSearch::Client` constructor.
 Within the constructor, use the `urls` argument and place your connection strings there.
-Other arguments such as `host`, `port`, `user` and `password` are available and allow you to parse your connection string, but it will accept the entire connection string.
+Other arguments such as `host`, `port`, `user, and `password` are available and allow you to parse your connection string, but it accepts the entire connection string.

 ```ruby
 client = Elasticsearch::Client.new urls: 'https://username:password@portal113-2.latest-elasticsearch.compose-3.composedb.com:10113/, https://username:password@portal164-1.latest-elasticsearch.compose-3.composedb.com:10164/'
 ```

-Then to view the health of your Elasticsearch cluster, you will simply use the connection `client` you created and use the classes and methods provided by the [Elasticsearch API](http://www.rubydoc.info/gems/elasticsearch-api).
+Then, to view the health of your Elasticsearch cluster, you use the connection `client` you created and use the classes and methods that are provided by the [Elasticsearch API](http://www.rubydoc.info/gems/elasticsearch-api).
 This example prints a hash of the results of the cluster's health to the terminal.

 ```ruby
 p client.cluster.health